drazendee/theShortcut_AzureAcademy/README.md

 Date | Topic | Presenter
 ---------- | ---- | ----
-27/08/2019 | Cloud Concepts | Drazen Dodik, Sr. Azure Developer PMM at Microsoft 29/08/2019 | Cloud Adoption Framework and "Hello World" | Drazen Dodik, Sr. Azure Developer PMM at Microsoft 03/09/2019 | Core Azure Services | Jani Nevalainen, Lead Architect, Microsoft Technologies at Tieto.
+27/08/2019 | Cloud Concepts | Drazen Dodik, Sr. Azure Developer PMM at Microsoft 29/08/2019 | Cloud Adoption Framework and "Hello World" | Drazen 03/09/2019 | Core Azure Services | Jani Nevalainen, Lead Architect, Microsoft Technologies at Tieto.
-05/09/2019 | Hands-on with Core Azure Services | Drazen Dodik, Sr. Azure Developer PMM at Microsoft 10/09/2019 | Security, Privacy and Trust | Karl Ots, Chief Consulting Officer at Zure 12/09/2019 | Hands-on with Azure | Drazen Dodik, Sr. Azure Developer PMM at Microsoft 17/09/2019 | Pricing and support | TBA
+05/09/2019 | Hands-on with Core Azure Services | Drazen
+10/09/2019 | Security, Privacy and Trust | Karl Ots, Chief Consulting Officer at Zure 12/09/2019 | Hands-on with Azure | Drazen
+17/09/2019 | Pricing and support | TBA
 19/09/2019 | Hands-on with Azure | TBA
 24/09/2019 | What to expect and how to prepare for a certification? | TBA